Beast-Media/beast/CONTRIBUTING.md

 We use ESLint and Prettier to format our code.

-- You can run ``npm run lint`` to check for formatting, it will also fix the fixable problems.
+- You can run ``pnpm run lint`` to check for formatting, it will also fix the fixable problems.

 ## Useful commands

 ### Updating Swagger / Models
-When changing controllers and DTOs you need to run ``npm run swagger`` to update the swagger definition of the backend and also generate the new models of the frontend based on it.
+When changing controllers and DTOs you need to run ``pnpm run swagger`` to update the swagger definition of the backend and also generate the new models of the frontend based on it.

 ### Updating database schema
-When modifying the ``prisma/schema.prisma``, you need to run:
+When modifying ``packages/server-db-schemas/prisma/schema.prisma``, you need to run:
-- ``npm run prisma:gen`` -> to update prisma client code and type definitions.
+- ``pnpm run prisma:gen`` -> to update prisma client code and type definitions.
-- ``npm run prisma:push`` -> to apply the schema onto the database.
+- ``pnpm run prisma:push`` -> to apply the schema onto the database.